 The almighty Devotions of the Faithful priest spell, which not only dramatically increase your character's accuracy (+20 for both melee and ranged), but also decreases your enemy's accuracy by the same amount, while improving your Might by 4 and decreasing your enemy's Might by 10.
 This one spell can absolutly cripple your opponent while buffing significantly your allies.

 Gaze of Adragan, a 6th level wizard spell, can petrify multiples foes.
-It comes pretty late, but once you can cast it, every single encounter of the game becomes a joke if your targets are petrified, since not only are they stunned, but they also completly lose their damage reduction, and the effect lasts for 20 very long seconds (and since Wizards usually have high Intelligence, your foes can be petrified for over 30 seconds quite easily, leaving you ample time to kill them).
+It comes pretty late, but once you can cast it, every single encounter of the game becomes a joke if your targets are petrified, since not only are they stunned, but they also completly lose their damage reduction, and the effect lasts for 20 very long seconds (and since Wizards usually have high Intelligence - which prolongs the duration of any status effects -, your foes can be petrified for over 30 seconds quite easily, leaving you ample time to kill them).
 Scrolls of Petrification have a similar effect and can be crafted from relatively common ingredients.

 Also the Cipher spell Amplified Wave.
 It's a level 6 spell, so you'll get it only very late but boy is it ever powerful.
 It's targeted on a friendly and inflicts an enormous foe-only Ao E, dealing a substantial amount of crush damage and knocking prone.
 Encounters that would have been challenging like Banshees and Shades become an absolute joke as they'll be knocked down for basically the whole time.
 And this being a Cipher spell you can cast it every encounter multiple times if you wish, there's no limit on daily usage.